vrao423/CustomDynamicTypeFont/README.md

 One of the major shortcommings of Dynamic Type in iOS is the inability to use custom fonts.

-To implement custom dynamic type for a project I wrote this code.
+To implement custom dynamic type fonts for a project I wrote a category on UIFont.

 The app that currently uses this code in the store is availible here: www.appstore.com/QEDC.